Solia4dgp/Codveda_internship/Level-3/Task-2- Power Pivot & Data Modeling/README.md

 ## Project Overview

-This project analyzes **telecom customer churn** using Microsoft Excel, Power Pivot and DAX.
+For this task, I used Excel Power Pivot and DAX to transform telecom customer data into a relational data model and generate business insights into customer churn.

-The objective was to transform raw customer data into a **relational data model**, create calculated fields and DAX measures and develop interactive KPIs and visualizations to identify factors associated with customer churn.
+The analysis moved through the following workflow:

-The project was completed as part of my **Codveda Technologies Data Analysis (Excel) Internship**.
+Data Preparation → Relational Data Model → Calculated Columns → DAX Measures → PivotTables & Slicers → KPI Metrics → Business Insights
 ---

 ## 🎯 Objectives